 What is a focus app?

 Don't confuse website blocker apps with parental control software—that's not what they're for.
 No, these tools are for you, and they hopefully help you build better habits.
-We researched this category extensively and considered dozens of options, then evaluated them against our criteria.
-We think that the best distraction blocking apps should do the following:
+I researched this category extensively and considered dozens of options, then evaluated them against my criteria.
+I think that the best distraction blocking apps should do the following:

 Block a list of websites and/or apps (determined by you)

 Allow you to set a schedule and/or a timer

 Be annoying (at the very least) to disable

 In addition, because I'm thinking about productivity at work, I only considered apps that work on computers—there are no mobile-only tools here.
 With that, here's the focusing software I think works best.

 Best focus app for blocking distractions on all your devices at once

 Freedom (Windows, macOS, iOS, Android, Chrome)